aimee-mcneil-melville/ToDo-Full-Stack/workflow.md

 ### Personal Repository

-If I am working on my own or a team repository (ie not a DBC challenge repository); a team member reviews my code, and if it doesn't complete the feature, they comment and may close the PR or let me know what I can do to complete the feature.
+If I am working on my own or a team repository (ie not a EDA challenge repository); a team member reviews my code, and if it doesn't complete the feature, they comment and may close the PR or let me know what I can do to complete the feature.
 Once the feature is completed, the PR is merged into master.
 On my local machine I pull down the remote master with:

   ``` shell
   git checkout master